ludwig-ai/ludwig-docs/docs/configuration/trainer.md

     The legacy `ftrl` optimizer was removed in 0.14.
 Configs that set `optimizer.type: ftrl` will fail validation — use `adagrad` or `sgd` with momentum as replacements.

+!!! note
+    New in 0.15: `muon` and `schedule_free_adamw` optimizers are now stable and recommended for large-scale pretraining and fine-tuning respectively.

 ## Learning rate schedulers

 The `learning_rate_scheduler` section of the trainer controls how the learning rate evolves during training.
-Ludwig 0.14 adds four new schedule types on top of `linear`, `exponential`, and `cosine`:
+Ludwig 0.15 supports four additional schedule types on top of `linear`, `exponential`, and `cosine`:

 | `decay` | Best for | Key parameters |